clc14/ELLIS/README.md

 host are:

 - Core i5 processor or better, with Intel-VT support
-- 4GB+ of memory
+- 6GB+ of memory
 - 80GB+ of disk space

+**NOTE**: memory requirements have increased for RHEL7.5/CentOS7.5 from earlier versions.
+The lab VMs are now pre-configured for 2GB of memory instead of the previous 1GB setting.
+Using less than 1.5GB, the installer will crash during kickstart.
+If you need to run more than one VM at a time, you'll want to have 6GB or more of physical memory in your lab server.

-This installer has been tested with the following version of CentOS:
+This installer has now been tested with the following version of CentOS:

-- 7.3 (1611)
+- 7.5 (1804)

 Running the script on other versions of CentOS is not recommended, but can be done by uncommenting the following line: